 - We hold these Truths to be self evident: that all Men are created equal;…

-A self evident truth is, as my teacher told me (from Boethius), one in which the truth of the subject is inherent in the definition of the predicate.
-The whole is large than any one of its parts, for example.
-So, if one knows what it means to be a “man, one knows these four things, 1 that they are created equal: They are, as Lincoln explains, not equal in every respect- how could that be?, but equal in this sense, but, 2) they are endowed by their Creator with certain unalienable Rights; that among these are Life, Liberty, and the Pursuit of Happiness,” that is, equally endowed by their creator with unalienable rights.
+A self evident truth is, as my teacher told me (from Boethius), one in which the truth of the predicate is inherent in the definition of the subject.
+The whole is larger than any one of its parts, for example.
+So, if one knows what it means to be a “man, one knows these four things, 1 that they are created equal: They are, as Lincoln explains, not equal in every respect- how could that be?, but equal in this sense, that, 2) they are endowed by their Creator with certain unalienable Rights; that among these are Life, Liberty, and the Pursuit of Happiness,” that is, equally endowed by their creator with unalienable rights.
 The Founders are thinking a lot out of John Locke, whose second treatise is worth reading here, as is said of Harrington. equally endowed with Rights, examples of which are the rights to Life, Liberty and the Pursuit of Happiness.
 But something very interesting is going on in this principle, for as is said, “equality is not a right but a principle.”
 They are referencing the rational essence, (classical tradition), or the image of God in man, (Biblical tradition), that is the basis of or reason for the Law. without saying it.
 This is what it means to say that man as such is endowed with rights.
 It is not contrary to law to kill a chicken, nor are the adulteries of chickens contrary to the male and female of the image of God in man (Genesis 1:26; 9:6).
 Jefferson, who wrote the draft, does not even say “Creator”, but that was added, I think by Franklin and the committee.
 Equality means that all men, evidenced in the ability to speak (Aristotle, Politics, I) have and partake of a rational essence.
 So in American law, murder is not wrong because contrary to the law of Noah and Moses, but because it violated the right to life of a human, whether citizen of foreigner.
 Franklin added “Self evident,” replacing Jefferson’s “sacred and undeniable.”
 But Jefferson did say “Happiness,” as, famously, John Locke does not: Jefferson and Franklin both join the modern political theorists who talk of “rights” with the classical tradition, for whom the talk of rights” in this modern sense is extremely rare or non-existent.
 The Lockean formulation replaces happiness as the end, from Aristotle’s Ethics, with property as the politically relevant end toward which our lives and liberties are directed.

 The primary meaning of equality is contrary to, or the contrary of, the British assertion of inherited privilege due to noble birth.
 We Americans say that a right to rule by superior birth is hooey: One man is not born to be saddled, and another booted and spurred to ride him, as Jefferson famously writes.
 This of course includes racial equality, but that thought had barely begun to occur to men like Franklin and Jefferson, at just this time.
 In his draft of the Declaration, edited out to get the document approved by all states including the south, in the list of the crimes of King George evincing him to to be a tyrant, was this sentence: